haiderCho/HandyPy/BrowserQ6Fluent/README.md

 4. Organize by opening bookmarks dialog

 ### Searching the Web
-Just type your search query in the URL bar without visiting Google first:
+Just type your search query in the URL bar:
 - Type: `python tutorials`
 - Press Enter
-- Automatically searches Google
+- Automatically searches using your default search engine (Google, Bing, DuckDuckGo, Yahoo, Startpage, or Ecosia)

 ### Customizing Appearance
 - Toggle between dark and light themes instantly